Come Celebrate the Arts for the Holidays!

 Check out the reviews at Amazon.
 To order directly from me, just send me an email.
 I can personalize it to the special person on your list.

 The Book!
-One of the results of my "Art in the Morning," is this exciting book of radiant color - created in response to several requests to make a book of my first year of weekly paintings and musings.
+One of the results of my "Art in the Morning," is this fun book of radiant color - created in response to several requests to make a book of my first year of weekly paintings and musings.
 Here it is!
-It includes fun reactions and anecdotes thoughts from A.M. readers about each painting...
-It becomes something of a little a village.
+It includes anecdotes and thoughts from A.M. readers about each painting...
+It becomes something of a little art village.

 Linen Hardcover with dust jacket, 8" x 10"

 Visit more of my work on my other website: KNightFineArt.com.
 Some of those pieces are still available.
 You can always inquire for availability and pricing.
 I'm low pressure.
 No pressure.

 Thanks for visitng!

 Bringing Art to the Kids - Just Say Yes